 Which countries use the euro?

-The euro, the common currency, is the official means of exchange in 19 EU states.
-The members of the eurozone are Austria, Belgium, Cyprus, Estonia, Finland, France, Greece, Germany, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain (status in May 2019).
+The euro, the common currency, is the official means of exchange in 20 EU states.
+The members of the eurozone are Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Greece, Germany, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain (status in May 2023).

 Other states intend to introduce the euro when they satisfy the necessary economic stability criteria.
-The United Kingdom and Denmark, on the other hand, rejected participation in the currency union.
+Denmark, on the other hand, rejected participation in the currency union.